Learn about trademarks

 Please note the following:

-The marks apply to the same goods, namely watches.
+The marks relate to the same goods, namely watches.

-The goods "wine" and "alcoholic beverages" are the same, and the marks therefore apply to the same goods.
+The goods “wine” and “alcoholic beverages” are the same, and the marks therefore cover the same goods.

 The marks apply to the same goods.

-Result: Risk of confusion (because the brands will be pronounced exactly the same).
+Result: Likelihood of confusion (because the marks will be pronounced exactly the same).

 If someone has a trademark that is confusingly similar to yours, you can contact the owner and ask for consent to register your trademark.